-Princeton sponsors 37 varsity intercollegiate teams (19 for men, 18 for women), with approximately 1,000 participants — about 20% of the undergraduate population.
-In addition, an estimated 1,000 students participate in the University’s 36 club teams.
+Princeton sponsors 37 varsity intercollegiate teams (19 for men, 18 for women), with approximately 1,000 participants—about 20% of the undergraduate population.
+In 2022-23, Princeton will add a 38th varsity sport with the elevation of women’s rugby to varsity status.
+In addition, an estimated 1,000 students participate in the University’s 38 club teams.

 Varsity Sports.
-Princeton teams have won more Ivy League championships than any school since the formation of the league in 1956; nearly one-quarter of all championships won have gone to Princeton teams.
+Princeton teams have won more Ivy League championships than any school since the formation of the league in 1956; With 503 overall Ivy titles, nearly one-quarter of all Ivy championships won have gone to Princeton teams.
 Since 2000, 31 of the 33 Princeton teams that compete in official Ivy League sports have won at least one league championship.

 Princeton won 12 Ivy League championships in 2018–19, and three other Princeton teams won championships in leagues outside of the Ivy League.
 The 12 Ivy championships marked the 10th time in 11 years, and 26th time overall, that Princeton has reached double figures in Ivy League championships, something only one other league school has ever done even once.
 Princeton also finished first in the Ivy League (and 30th in Division I) in the Directors’ Cup standings, which measure overall athletic success based on NCAA tournament participation and results.